These cookies get their magic from a combining of opposites: soft and crunchy, spicy and sweet, dark and light.

 2-3 tablespoons grated fresh ginger

-2 teaspoons baking soda dissolved in 1/4 cup of boiling water
+2 teaspoons baking soda dissolved in 1 tablespoon of boiling water

 3 cups flour